Internship and Research Opportunities

 The Public Service Internship Program

 The Department of Political Science, in conjunction with the Center for Public Service (http://tulane.edu/cps/), sponsors supervised public service internships for undergraduate majors.
 Through this program, students earn 3 political science credits and complete their second tier public service graduation requirement.
+Students may receive political science credit for one internship only.
+Please note that your internship credits (POLS 4560) will not count as one of the two 4000 level courses required for the political science major.

 For more information, please contact: